-- Every student attends classes in their concentration (Area I) twice a day Monday through Friday and once on Saturday.
+- Every student attends classes in their concentration (Area I) twice a day Monday through Friday.
 Students also attend daily classes in General Conceptual Development (Area II) or Personal and Social Development (Area III).
 Several times a week there will be a required speaker or film.
 Optional activities, during the afternoon and evenings, include Q&A sessions with guest speakers, recreational activities, games, social mixers, lectures, open mic nights, karaoke, and many other fun activities.
-Students must return to their residence halls by 10:30 p.m.
+Students must return to their residence halls by 10:00 p.m.

 Where do I live during AGS?
 Will I have a roommate?
 How are roommates assigned?

-- Students live in single-sex residence halls on the campus of Arkansas Tech University.
+- Students live in same-gender residence halls on the campus of Arkansas Tech University.
 Roommates are assigned at random (requests are not taken).
-You will learn your roommate assignment when you check in on the first day of AGS.
+You will learn your roommate assignment about a week before the session begins.
 Resident Assistants live in the residence halls with the students.

 When will course descriptions be released?

 - Course descriptions are typically finalized during the week prior to the beginning of AGS.
 Please check the website's Course Descriptions a few days before the start of AGS for specific details about your Area I classes.

 Will I be allowed to leave campus?
 Can I go off campus to shop and eat?